usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-4/Conducting Effective Market Research.md

 * Prepare for pursuit, including finding teaming partners
 * Decrease the overall business costs by allowing them to plan and forecast more accurately
-* Find labor and other resources in advance rather than during the proposal.
+* Find labor and other resources in advance rather than during the proposal

 Answering questions about the acquisition this early may seem tedious, but it will save time and money once the solicitation is released.
 If you release a solicitation without effective communication, you’ll be flooded with dozens of questions as industry attempts to clarify their understanding of your need.
 When this occurs after your solicitation has already “hit the street,” it can cause delays and extensions to the proposal due date, which is disruptive to your program and costly for industry.